li-ziyou/IL2223_lab2/README.md

 For the second training, the parameters used can be found in [Training Pipeline Guangzhou](https://github.com/Tilosmsh/IL2223_lab2/blob/main/Training_pipeline_guangzhou.ipynb), essentially unchanged apart from a lower learning rate.
 The training is performed on Google Colab (We did not use Modal here because Modal GPU time is expensive :<).

 This data-centric approach reduced the Word Error Rate (WER) to 60.46 using 1600 additional steps.
+(The first time failed to upload its metrics to tensorboard for tracking.
+The second time reduced WER to 60.96.)

 ## Refactor the program into a feature engineering pipeline, training pipeline, and an inference program (Hugging Face Space), to improve efficiency and scalabiliy.